eXascaleInfolab/PyExPool/README.md

 > Automatic rescheduling of the workers on low memory condition for the in-RAM computations is an optional and the only feature that requires external package, namely [psutil](https://pypi.python.org/pypi/psutil).

 Implemented as a *single-file module* to be *easily included into your project and customized as a part of your distribution* (like in [PyCaBeM](//github.com/eXascaleInfolab/PyCABeM)), not as a separate library.
-The main purpose of this single-file module is the **asynchronous execution of modules and external executables with cache / parallelization tuning and optional automatic rescheduler adjusting for the in-RAM computations**.
+The main purpose of this single-file module is the **asynchronous execution of modules and external executables with cache / parallelization tuning**.
 In case asynchronous execution of the *Python functions* is required and usage of external dependences is not a problem, or automatic jobs scheduling for in-RAM computations is not required, then more handy and straightforward approach is to use [Pebble](https://pypi.python.org/pypi/Pebble) library.

 \author: (c) Artem Lutov <artem@exascale.info>